pupitoe/so_long_project_42/README.md

 Clippy is the main character and he has to win back paper.

-His enemies will be david, because he'll want to hack it.
+His enemies will be dav, because he'll want to hack it.

 Objects will be windows xp.